BasedLinux/bsd/doc/manual/source/introduction.md

 ## Complete dependencies

-Nix helps you make sure that package dependency specifications are complete.
+Bsd helps you make sure that package dependency specifications are complete.
 In general, when you’re making a package for a package management system like RPM, you have to specify for each package what its dependencies are, but there are no guarantees that this